systemjs/systemjs/docs/import-maps.md

 ### Dynamically add Import Maps

-> **Note** Non-standard Extension
+> Non-standard Extension
->
-> This may override existing import maps, for more details, please check https://github.com/guybedford/es-module-shims#overriding-import-map-entries

-To dynamically add import maps, a non-spec API is available to extend additional mappings into the import map at any time:
+The `addImportMap` method is available to dynamically extend additional mappings into the import map at any time:

 ```js
 System.addImportMap({